Zum Inhalt springen

 Mineral Sunscreen

-A foundational routine for most children needs just three steps.
+A basic skincare routine for most children needs just three simple steps.

 Step 1 – Gentle Cleansing

-Cleansing removes dirt, sweat, pollution, and sunscreen residue that accumulates on the skin throughout the day.
-For children, this should involve a mild, fragrance-free cleanser that effectively cleans without stripping the skin's natural oils.
-Avoid foaming cleansers with sulfates, as these can be unnecessarily drying on young skin.
+Cleansing removes dirt, sweat, pollution and sunscreen residue that builds up on the skin throughout the day.
+For children, this should involve a mild, fragrance-free cleanser that cleans effectively without stripping away the skin’s natural oils.
+Avoid foaming cleansers containing sulphates, as these can be unnecessarily drying for young skin.

-Keeping skin hydrated supports the skin's natural barrier function.
-A lightweight, gentle moisturizer applied after cleansing helps prevent moisture loss and keeps skin feeling soft and comfortable.
+Keeping skin hydrated supports its natural barrier function.
+A lightweight, gentle moisturiser applied after cleansing helps prevent moisture loss and keeps skin feeling soft and comfortable.
 Children with dry or sensitive skin will particularly benefit from this step.

 Step 3 – Daily Sun Protection

 This is arguably the most important step of all.
-UV exposure in childhood contributes significantly to long-term skin health, and the habits formed early tend to stick.
-A broad-spectrum SPF applied each morning—regardless of the weather—helps protect young skin from sun damage and supports healthy skin for years to come.
+UV exposure during childhood contributes significantly to long-term skin health, and habits formed early often last a lifetime.
+Applying a broad-spectrum SPF each morning, regardless of the weather, helps protect young skin from sun damage and supports healthy skin for years to come.

 A Simple Daily Skincare Routine for Kids and Tweens